Estimated reading time: 10-15 mins

 Rule 26(f) of the Federal Rules of Civil Procedure mandates that parties to a litigation must negotiate the terms of discovery in a process that’s often referred to as a meet-and-confer.
 When digital collections are involved, subtle differences in these terms can have an enormous impact on your review burden and the cost of eDiscovery.

-To help attorneys navigate this process, we’ve created a free “Winning the Meet-and-Confer” guide that includes:
+To help attorneys navigate this process, we’ve created a free “Winning the Meet & Confer Process" guide to download that includes:

 - A checklist of what to bring to your meet-and-confer